Orientation of good covers: Subfamilies of

 \item{\TTO:} Special case\footnote{Strictly speaking, T-shapes are not topological trees because they are unbounded, but it would be easy to turn them into Y-shapes by replacing the lines/halflines with sufficiently long segments.} of \YTO where each set is a \emph{T-shape}, i.e., one horizontal line, and one vertical downward halfline, ending in an interior point of the horizontal line.
 Note that no lines or halflines coincide in the representation because any two T-shapes intersect in exactly one point.

-\item{\gTO:} Special case\footnote{Strictly speaking, curves are not Y-shapes because they do not have a branching point, but we could introduce one on each at an arbitrary place to turn them into Y-shapes.} of \YTO where each set is a simple curve, i.e., an image of a single edge, and these curves pairwise cross (as opposed to touch).
-We have depicted the representation of some \pTO as \gTO in Figure \ref{fig:g3TO}.
+\item{\gTO:} Special case\footnote{Strictly speaking, curves are not Y-shapes because they do not have a branching point, but we could introduce one on each at an arbitrary place to turn them into Y-shapes.} of \YTO where each set is a simple curve, and these curves pairwise cross (as opposed to touch).
+We have depicted the representation of some \pTO's as \gTO's in Figure \ref{fig:g3TO}.

-\item{\lTO:} Special case of \gTO where each curve is a line, i.e., a collection of lines in general position (no two are parallel and no three pass through the same point). \end{itemize}
+\item{\lTO:} Special case of \gTO where each curve is a line, i.e., a collection of lines in general position (no two are parallel and no three pass through the same point)

+\item{Topological drawings of the complete graph:} Orientations given by simple topological planar drawings of a complete graph, studied by \cite{BFSchSchS}. \end{itemize}